ranjanr2/GMovies/README.md

     Given the GBDB has many movies
     When I visit GMDB movies with an existing title Then I should see that movie's details
+    [DONE]

     Given the GBDB has many movies
-    When I visit GMDB movies with a non-existing title Then I receive a friendly message that it doesn't exist As a user, I can give a star rating to a movie so that I can share my experiences with others.
+    When I visit GMDB movies with a non-existing title Then I receive a friendly message that it doesn't exist

+As a user, I can give a star rating to a movie so that I can share my experiences with others.

     Given an existing movie
     When I submit a 5 star rating